 - 1. What are the desired programs for the Pond Parcel and what are the access needs and requirements (parking, etc.) for those programs? - 2.
-Where may there be opportunities for building on site (housing, parking, municipal uses, active recreation, other)?
+Where may there be opportunities for new housing or building on site?
 What is the process for evaluating building in the Zone 2 area? - 3.
 If housing is a desired use for the site, what density would be appropriate and how will that density be determined by the Town?